-Here you can enable or disable the Remote Diagnostics feature.
-If this setting is enabled all incoming text messages are parsed and tested for Remote Diagnostics commands.
+Enable or disable the Remote Diagnostics feature.
+If this setting is enabled all incoming text messages are parsed and tested for if they contain Remote Diagnostics commands.

-If Remote Diagnostics commands are found, the gateway executes those commands.
+If Remote Diagnostics commands are found, the router executes those commands.
 This feature is disabled by default.

-Please note: It is possible to adjust settings and prevent your gateway from functioning correctly.
+Note: It is possible to adjust settings and prevent your router from functioning correctly.
 If this occurs, you will need to perform a factory reset in order to restore normal operation.